-This CP and any subsequent changes must be made publicly available within thirty days of approval.
-CA Certificates must be published to the Repository immediately upon Issuance.
+This CP and any subsequent changes must be made publicly available within 30 days of approval.
+CA Certificates must be published to the Repository within 7 days of Issuance.
 Certificates of Subscribers may be published to a publicly available Repository to the locations specified in the CA's CPS.
-CRLs must be published immediately upon issuance to the locations specified in the CA's CPS upon issuance.
+CRLs must be published within 24 hours of issuance to the locations specified in the CA's CPS upon issuance.